chain4travel/camino-docs/docs/partners/partner-config.md

    - Manage the currencies you accept by selecting from the list below.

      - **CAM**: Displays the current balance (e.g., "105.0 CAM").
 The "Withdraw" button allows you to transfer funds to another wallet by initiating a withdrawal form.
 In such form, you are able to: - Indicate the destination C-Chain address, and you have a button to easily set it to the logged in Tech power user. - Indicate the amount to withdraw, and you have a button to easily set it to the maximum available for withdrawal. - Instruct the transfer out.
-       To topup the CAM balance, you'd need to transfer from any C-Chain wallet to the Camino Messenger displayed above.
+       To top-up the CAM balance, you'd need to transfer from any C-Chain wallet to the Camino Messenger displayed above.
        Note: ERC20 token support is coming soon.
-Please refrain for the time being from transfering in any non-CAM funds.
+Please refrain for the time being from transferring in any non-CAM funds.
      - **USDC, EURC, EURe, EURSH** (coming soon): These are potential future currencies you can enable.
 The "Withdraw" option is currently disabled for these.
      - **Fiat (off-chain)**: This option can be selected to enable support for fiat-based transactions, which occur outside the blockchain.